Update: This offer for the Southwest Rapid Rewards® Performance Business Card has expired. Learn more about the current offers here.

 The IHG® Rewards Club Premier Credit Card is an incredible hotel credit card that is worth having long term for the perks it offers, and typically offers a rewarding welcome bonus.

-But long term the card is worth having because it offers an anniversary free night certificate every year, plus a fourth night free on award redemptions.
+But long term the card is worth having because it offers an anniversary free night certificate every year (at a property costing up to 40,000 points/night), plus a fourth night free on award redemptions.
 This is a card that I’ve wanted for a long time.

 Southwest Performance Card